 Figure 1: Immunofluorescent images showing cell-substratum interactions.
 A) EC on 2D collagen-coated plates.
 B) EC within 3D collagen matrix.
-Cells are stained for actin (red), and nuclei (blue).
-Collagen matrix is shown in green.
+Cells are stained for actin cytoskeleton and nuclei.

 Intriguingly, EC in 3D collagen matrices have a wide spectrum of physiologic activities and attain a phenotype that resembles neither the confluent nor the subconfluent phenotypes classically used to differentiate quiescent and proliferative EC when cultured in 2D collagen-coated systems.